obsidianmd/obsidian-developer-docs/en/Styling/Theme guidelines.md

 ## Keep resources local

-Avoid loading remote resources, such as fonts and images, that are unavailable when the user is offline.
-Even if the user has access to the internet, loading remote resources may violate user privacy.
+Avoid loading remote assets, such as fonts and images, that are unavailable when the user is offline.
+Even if the user has access to the internet, loading remote assets may violate user privacy.

-If you wish to submit your theme to the official Community Themes directory, your theme must not make network calls, and therefore all resources must be bundled into your theme.
+If you wish to submit your theme to the official Community Themes directory, your theme must not make network calls, and therefore all assets must be bundled into your theme.
 Learn [[How to embed fonts and images into a theme]].

 ## Avoid `!important` declarations